Overview, Tips, Design, Guidelines & Presentation

-Please bring your presentation on a usb and hand over to the AV Tech (located in the foyer of the Energy Event Centre) whom will check and upload to your room.
+Please bring your presentation on a usb and hand over to the AV Tech (located in tThe Great Room foyer) whom will check and upload to your room.
 Please ensure the AV Tech has a copy of your presentation well before your time to present.

 Before you present we recommend you familarise yourself with the room you will be presenting in and how to access your presentation.
 Rooms will not have a dedicated AV tech, but one will not be far away, your chairperson will assist.